ravendark/ravendark/README.md

-### Greetins, I'm Scott, but you might know me as Ravendark! 👋
+### Greetings, I'm Scott, but you might know me as Ravendark! 👋

 [![Twitter Follow](https://img.shields.io/twitter/follow/ravendark?color=1DA1F2&logo=twitter&style=for-the-badge)](https://twitter.com/intent/follow?original_referer=https%3A%2F%2Fgithub.com%2Fravendarktv&screen_name=ravendarktv)

 ## I'm currently preparing for a coding bootcamp in January of 2022.

 - 🔭 I've always been drawn to technology!
-- 🌱 Recently moved to Las Vegas, NV (yes, I love the Desert) 🤣
+- 🌱 I love to learn, even if I might complain about it from time to time! 🤣
-- 👯 I was previously in the Tacoma, WA area
+- 👯 Currently living in the Pacific Northwest
 - 🥅 2022 Goals: Finish the bootcamp and find a job in the field by the end of the year(2022)

 ### Connect with me: